tgib23/tgib23.github.io/source/_posts/2014-10-30-deploy-rails-websocket-app-into-heroku.markdown

 categories: [rails, websocket, rails-websocket, heroku]
 ---

 This post is to explain the configuration example to use heroku to deploy app with websocket-rails.
-The app is implemented in the [previous post](http://tgib23.github.io/blog/2014/08/03/first-post/) using local dev environment.
+The app is implemented in the [previous post](http://tgib23.github.io/blog/2014/08/03/first-post/) using standalone mode websocket server on local dev environment.

 ### 1. create heroku
 Sign up for heroku and install heroku tool.
 Follow the [heroku setup instruction](https://www.railstutorial.org/book/beginning#sec-heroku_setup) in the rails tutorial.